DonaldPatrick/SeaQolInstruments/README.md

 Every folder includes the questionnaire, scoring instructions (SAS / SPSS / R scripts where available) and translation files.
 You are free to copy and share the *unmodified* materials under the Creative Commons license below; please acknowledge **SeaQoL, University of Washington** in any publication or derivative work.

+## 3 Additional Instruments
+For all cystic fibrosis instruments, please contact Chris Goss at <goss@uw.edu> For all WHO instruments, please go to <https://www.who.int/tools/whoqol>
+For IBS QOL, please contact Eprovide at <https:eprovide.mapi-trust.org/>
+For others, please contact MAPI research trust at <https://eprovide.mapi-trust.org/>

 ---

-## 3 License – Creative Commons Attribution-No Derivatives 4.0
+## 4 License – Creative Commons Attribution-No Derivatives 4.0

 Except where otherwise noted, all questionnaires, manuals, scoring code, and translations in this repository are released under the **Creative Commons Attribution-No Derivatives 4.0 International license (CC BY-ND 4.0)**.
 <https://creativecommons.org/licenses/by-nd/4.0/>